 |This chart gives some computer driven numbers using the known angle|

 Rigging : These usually are rigged with a 4' - 6' mooching leader attached to the rear with the mainline attached to the front swivel.
 Here you can bait up a herring, either whole or cut-plugged.
-But about any lure can be run behind them, like a Coyote spoon or Apex plug, even a bare Spi-N-Glo will catch fish.
+But about any lure can be run behind them, like a Coyote spoon or Apex plug, even a bare Spi-N-Glo slid on a mooching rig will catch fish.
 The larger divers can even be used to pull a flasher or dodger (which has more drag) ahead of the lure.